splitwise/super_diff/README.md

           - *[1]: Expected to be present, but missing "eee".
           - *[2]: Expected to be present, but missing "ffff".
     - *[4]: Expected to not be present, but found ["foreal", ["zap"]].

+## Why not use Diff::LCS or \<insert other tool here\>?

+Because Diff::LCS really only works for arrays (as far as I know).
+My goal is for this to work with hashes too (or possibly other Enumerable types).

+As far as other tools, I know plenty of them exist, but from the brief googling I did, I didn't get the impression that any of them are that great or really give any helpful information.
+But feel free to prove me wrong.

 ## Why did you make it?